-We have some awesome laundry recipes, but even the best detergents cannot eliminate all stains.
+We have some pretty awesome laundry recipes, but even the best detergents cannot eliminate all stains.
 So we developed this stain remover to tackle the worst of it.
 Our Natural Laundry Stain Spray is my first line of defense when dealing with an impossible stain.

 Babies are the worst offenders when it comes to stains.
 They are messy little creatures!
 Somehow a bib never seems to do the job.
 With my second child, I gave up on bibs and just let him get dirty.
 I knew I could get the stain out later.
 Plus, I was a whole lot happier at mealtime not having to worry about clothes.
 I am a firm believer in hand-me-downs, so this was important!

 Other natural ways to remove stains with ingredients you already have:

 - The Sun – when I used cloth diapers the sun was my best friend.
 It could bleach out the nastiest of stains on a prefold

 - Baking Soda – freshens odors and lifts stains